gkoukis/CODECO-ATHENA_RC-EdgeNet/demo/README.md

 # EdgeNet demo | CODECO project
-This is an [EdgeNet](https://www.edge-net.org/) demo prepared by the [ATHENA-RC](https://www.athenarc.gr/en/home) team during the first 6 months of the [CODECO project](https://he-codeco.eu/).
+This is an [EdgeNet](https://www.edge-net.org/) demo prepared by the [ATHENA-RC](https://www.athenarc.gr/en/home) team during the initial 6 months of the [CODECO project](https://he-codeco.eu/).

-We will deploy two demo services described in the attached [``.yaml`` files](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) to test some basic functionalities of EdgeNet such as the [Selective Deployment](https://github.com/EdgeNet-project/edgenet/blob/main/docs/custom_resources.md#selective-deployment) which allows users to deploy pods onto nodes based on their locations.
+We will deploy two demo services as described in the attached [``.yaml`` files](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) to test some basic functionalities of EdgeNet such as the [Selective Deployment](https://github.com/EdgeNet-project/edgenet/blob/main/docs/custom_resources.md#selective-deployment) which allows users to deploy pods onto nodes based on their locations.

 ## Demo video
 **The following video represents a demo of the deployed ``.yaml`` files** https://github.com/gkoukis/MyTest/assets/127508084/942e05ad-2af0-484e-a80b-f984d562562d

-## Instructions to run experiments on EdgeNet
+## Instructions for Running Experiments on EdgeNet
-We provide instructions of the prerequisites a user needs to run an experiment on EdgeNet and the commands to run the examples.
-The detailed instructions to run experiments on EdgeNet as well as the provided features can be found in [EdgeNet-Testbed site](https://www.edge-net.org/pages/running-experiments.html) and the respected [Github](https://github.com/EdgeNet-project/edgenet).
+We provide instructions of the prerequisites required for conducting experiments on EdgeNet, along with the precise commands necessary to execute the provided examples.
+Detailed guidelines for running experiments on EdgeNet, along with insights into the featured functionalities, are available on the [EdgeNet-Testbed site](https://www.edge-net.org/pages/running-experiments.html) and its dedicated [Github repository](https://github.com/EdgeNet-project/edgenet).

-Additional tutorials can be found in the [EdgeNet Github](https://github.com/EdgeNet-project/edgenet/tree/main/docs/tutorials/old)
+For additional tutorials explore the [EdgeNet Github](https://github.com/EdgeNet-project/edgenet/tree/main/docs/tutorials/old)

 ### Prerequisites
-To run the following examples you will need:
+To successfully execute the following examples, you will need:
 1. to create an EdgeNet account that you can obtain for free by signing up on the landing app available here [https://www.edge-net.org/pages/running-experiments.html](https://www.edge-net.org/pages/running-experiments.html).
 More information about the registration can be found there.
 2. [``kubectl``](https://kubernetes.io/docs/reference/kubectl/overview/), the [Kubernetes](https://kubernetes.io/) command-line interface.